 Apple still has a compatibility problem, it’s just in terms of AirPlay source devices (Apple products only) and supported services on HomePods.
 For the HomePod’s first few years, Apple Music was the only option for Siri-controlled music playback, despite Spotify being more popular worldwide.
 Things opened up in May 2021, yet most rival services still aren’t available, Spotify among them.
 You can at least use AirPlay in the Spotify app.

 Bixby coincidentally puts an emphasis on Spotify, although you can use other music services as well.
 In general Bixby is functional, handicapped mainly by a lack of smart speakers and displays to use it with — the Galaxy Home is still missing in action years after its announcement.
 Bixby can control Samsung TVs and Family Hub fridges, but many of those support Alexa and/or Google Assistant too.

 There’s no textbook definition of an “advanced” task, but this does give us space to talk about some more of the highlights (or deficiencies) of each assistant, including how well they can answer general questions.

-If you’ve got an Apple Watch or a wearable with Wear OS 3, you can ask Siri or Google Assistant for directions on your wrist and see them there.
+If you’ve got an Apple Watch or a wearable with Wear OS 3 or later, you can ask Siri or Google Assistant for directions on your wrist and see them there.
 You’ll still need your phone, even if your wearable has built-in 4G or 5G cellular.